-The Dependants’ Protection Scheme (DPS) crash landed into your life automatically.
+The Dependants’ Protection Scheme (DPS) has just crashed landed into your hands.

 What is it all about?